6 common interview mistakes to avoid

 During the interview, certain questions can prompt candidates to speak negatively about themselves or their previous company, whether it’s answering the question “why are you looking to leave your current employer?” or “Tell me about a time you failed”.

 Whilst I encourage candidates to be as transparent as possible, you should also tread carefully in these situations.
 I would advise you research which tricky interview questions you might get asked, and that you practice phrasing your answers in a positive and factual way.
 For instance, if asked “why do you want to leave your current employer?” you could say something like “I am looking to leave my current employer because whilst I feel that this role has taught me a lot, I believe I could progress my career much further in a larger organisation such as this one, with more opportunities for development”.
-You can read more advice on how to answer difficult interview questions here.

 6. Not having questions at the end